Staff recommends adopting the ordinance to amend Chapter 5 – Alcoholic Beverages, of the Code of Ordinance.

 (a) The Event Organizer must possess or obtain comprehensive general liability insurance to protect the City against loss from liability imposed by law for damages on account of bodily injury and property damage arising from the Event.
 Such insurance shall contain a waiver of subrogation in favor of the City and shall name The City of Leesburg, its officers, employees, and agents and, as required, any other public entity involved in the Event, as additional insured.
 Insurance coverage must be maintained for the duration of the Event.
 Notice of cancellation shall be provided immediately to the City.

 (b) Comprehensive general liability insurance coverage shall be required and shall be in a combined single limit of at least one million dollars ($1,000,000).
-The City reserves the right to change or modify this requirement as deemed necessary or appropriate by the City’s Risk Manager.

 (c) If the Event is of a demonstrated high or low risk category, according to recognized insurance and risk management standards, the City Manager or designee may authorize a greater or lesser amount of coverage than required by this Section or may require a particular type of insurance coverage different from that specified in this Section.

 (d) The insurance required by this Section shall encompass all liability insurance requirements imposed for other permits required under other sections of this Code and is to be provided for the benefit of the City and not as a duty, express or implied, to provide insurance protection for spectators or participants.

 (e) Proof of the Event Organizer’s required insurance(s) shall be provided in the form of a Certificate of Insurance, and shall be filed with the City Manager or designee at least sixty (60) calendar days before the Event, unless the City Manager or designee for good cause modifies the filing requirements.